jeanslack/Videomass/README.md

 - ffprobe (for multimedia streams analysis) (can be built-in into ffmpeg)
 - ffplay (media player for media preview) (can be built-in into ffmpeg)

-## Installation via pip

-On Windows:
-    `pip install --no-deps videomass2`

-On MacOsX, Linux, Unix (for single user):
-    `pip install --user videomass2`

-On MacOsX, Linux, Unix (for all users, need root privileges to install):
-    `pip install videomass2`